 This tour will be about 14 miles roundtrip, but with the scenery and activities, you could spend all day on it.

-From the bridge area, pedal north along the Oversease Keys Overseas Heritage Trail for three miles through Marathon.
+For a longer ride from the bridge area, pedal north along the Oversease Keys Overseas Heritage Trail for three miles through Marathon.
 At this point, the trail is separate from the highway and is located bayside.
 At MM 50, Sombrero Beach Road, leave the Overseas Heritage Trail and ride a dedicated bike path east to Sombrero Beach.
 This is a beautiful free local beach and well-landscaped park with picnic tables, rest rooms, swimming and snorkeling.
 The nice thing about biking to Sombrero Beach is that you don’t have to worry about getting a parking space.

 General tip for riding the Florida Keys Overseas Heritage Trail: